Christmas Party (The Office): Plot

 The office staffers hold a "Secret Santa" gift exchange at their Christmas party.
-Jim Halpert (John Krasinski) received Pam Beesly's (Jenna Fischer) name, and puts a great deal of effort into her gift (a teapot filled with some mementos and a personal letter from him to her).
-Michael Scott (Steve Carell) buys a $400 video iPod as his gift to Ryan Howard (B. J. Novak), far exceeding the $20 limit.
-He is disappointed by the handmade oven glove he receives from Phyllis Lapin (Phyllis Smith) and insists on turning the exchange into a "Yankee Swap".
-This goes amiss as many of the gifts, such as a decorative name plate with Kelly Kapoor's (Mindy Kaling) name on it, are specific to the recipients.
+Jim Halpert received Pam Beesly's name, and got her a teapot filled with some mementos and a personal letter from him to her.
+Michael Scott buys a $400 video iPod as his gift to Ryan Howard, far exceeding the $20 limit.
+He is disappointed by the handmade oven glove he receives from Phyllis Lapin and insists on turning the exchange into a "Yankee Swap".
+This goes amiss as many of the gifts, such as a decorative name plate with Kelly Kapoor's name on it, are specific to the recipients.
 The staff competes for the iPod, and Pam opts to swap for it rather than keep Jim's gift.
+Phyllis is hurt when Michael trades away the oven glove with undisguised enthusiasm.

-Jim's present for Pam ends up with Dwight Schrute (Rainn Wilson).
+Jim's present for Pam ends up with Dwight Schrute.
 Jim tries to convince Dwight to do a post-swap with him, but Dwight refuses, saying he plans to use the teapot for nasal cleansing.
 Pam elects to trade the iPod for Jim's gift after her fiancé Roy tells her he was planning on getting her an iPod and has no other decent ideas for gifts, but to spare Jim's feelings she tells him she swapped out of appreciation for the effort he put into it.
 While she goes through the various aspects of her gift, Jim sneaks the letter for her into his pocket.

 After ruining his staff's mood, Michael disobeys company policy by buying vodka for the party to compensate.
-Everyone ends up having a good time, with the exception of Angela Martin (Angela Kinsey), who is furious over not receiving appreciation for her efforts toward arranging the party, as well as Kelly kissing Dwight, whom Angela is secretly dating.
-The party ends with a drunken Meredith Palmer (Kate Flannery) exposing herself to Michael, who takes a picture and then leaves.
+Everyone ends up having a good time, with the exception of Angela Martin, who is furious over not receiving appreciation for her efforts toward arranging the party, as well as Kelly kissing Dwight, whom Angela is secretly dating.
+The party ends with a drunken Meredith Palmer exposing herself to Michael, who takes a picture and then leaves.